-The next section says Hide some of the above fields from displaying during selection.
+The next section says Hide fields from displaying during selection.
 Here, you can limit the fields that show when making the initial lookup.
 If you don’t select this one, then in the live form, all the fields will display like this:

 If you hide all the other fields except for the name of the company, then only the name and the Key field will show.

 Now add the other fields you want to auto-populate as text fields.

 Where it says Is this a computed field?, move it to Yes.

 The formula you will use is: